 – Vergence movements: Vergence movements align the fovea of each eye with targets located at different distances from the observer.

 – Vestibulo-ocular movements: Vestibulo-ocular movements balance out head movements by stabilizing the eyes’ position in relation to the outside world.

-In conclusion, all the visual skills described are crucial for an overall vision health.
-If any of these visual skills are decreased, problems for a person occur.
-Luckily, many eyecare digital solutions exits, including AmblyoPlay to treat variety of vision condition.
+In conclusion, all the visual skills described above are crucial for an overall vision health.
+If any of these visual skills are decreased, problems for an individual occur.
+Luckily, many eye care digital solutions exits, including AmblyoPlay to treat variety of vision conditions.

 1. Luna, B., Velanova, K., & Geier, C. F. (2008).
 Development of eye-movement control.
 Brain and Cognition, 68(3), 293–308. https://doi.org/10.1016/j.bandc.2008.08.019

 2. Purves D, Augustine GJ, Fitzpatrick D, et al., editors.
 Neuroscience.
 2nd edition.
 Sunderland (MA): Sinauer Associates; 2001.
 Types of Eye Movements and Their Functions.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK10991/